-In this section, we give a unbiased multi-task learning bound which measures the unconfoundedness assumption.
+In this subsection, we give an unbiased multi-task learning bound which measures the unconfoundedness assumption.
 We also demonstrate that a a series of existing unbiased recommendation algorithms~\cite{bonner2018causal,liu2020general,wang2020information,liu2021mitigating,saito2020unbiased,schnabel2016recommendations} including those using unbiased uniform data can be interpreted by this bound.

-Specifically, some recent algorithms~\cite{bonner2018causal,liu2020general} conduct the de-biasing learning via the unbiased uniform data which is collected by a random exposure probability $Q$ and can reflect user preference in an unbiased way.
+Specifically, some recent algorithms~\cite{bonner2018causal,liu2020general} conduct de-biasing learning via unbiased uniform data, which is collected by a random exposure probability $Q$ and can reflect user preferences in an unbiased way.
 Thus, besides the biased data $\mathcal{D}_{P}$, we assume that we have some unbiased uniform data $\mathcal{D}_{Q}=\{\mathbf{x}_{u},\mathbf{x}_{i},Y_{ui}| O_{u, i}=1\}$ and the number of samples is $M$.
 Given the combined biased and unbiased data, these algorithms~\cite{bonner2018causal,liu2020general,wang2020information,liu2021mitigating,saito2020unbiased,schnabel2016recommendations} generally have the following empirical multi-task learning objective: \begin{linenomath}